 - make sure that your file is complete or reach an agreement with you on a reasonable deadline for submitting the missing arguments and documents and confirm it in writing.

-The objections officer's role is to ensure that you know the status of your review, the steps in the process, the things you need to do and the time limits you need to respect.
+The tax dispute processing officer's role is to ensure that you know the status of your objection, the steps in the process, the things you need to do and the time limits you need to respect.